 The point is, nobody really knows when life begins, or if there is any specific point in time that can be pinpointed.
 Viability is a sliding scale: the chance of survival outside the womb increases dramatically between 24 and 28 weeks, from about 40% at the beginning of the 24th week to more than 80% four weeks later.
-While some people fiercely maintain that life begins at conception, science cannot provide a definite answer to this question, and in Ireland, these fiercely held views of some are denying human rights to all women.
+While some people fiercely maintain that life begins at conception, science cannot provide a definite answer to this question, and in Ireland, these fiercely held views of some denied and in some cases continue to deny human rights to all people who can get pregnant.

-Ultimately debates about whether or not a foetus has ‘personhood’ take the focus away from the experiences of women with unwanted pregnancies.
+Ultimately debates about whether or not a foetus has ‘personhood’ take the focus away from the experiences of people with unwanted pregnancies.

 Now, some people may feel you are morally obliged to do these things, but moral obligation and legal obligation are not the same thing, and in fact we would all be horrified if suddenly the entire country were legally obliged to give up their organs to those who need them.
-But this is what is demanded of women in Ireland, women are forced under the law to use their bodies as incubators and maintain the “life” of another.
-Under the 8th Amendment, a living, breathing, grown woman with thoughts, emotions, feelings, and memories is considered equal in rights to a foetus which up until 10 weeks is no bigger than a grape.
-Women’s lives are worth more than the value placed on them under the Irish Constitution.
+But this is what is demanded of pregnant people in Ireland – they are are forced under the law to use their bodies as incubators and maintain the “life” of another.
+Under the 8th Amendment, a living, breathing, grown person with thoughts, emotions, feelings, and memories was considered equal in rights to a foetus which up until 10 weeks is no bigger than a grape.
+Pregnant people’s lives are worth more than the value that was placed on them under the Irish Constitution.

-The question of when life begins is an academic one, the suffering of women who are denied safe abortions is real.
-Being pro-choice does not mean we push women towards having abortions or assume the right to declare when life begins.
-However, criminalizing abortion has been proven to endanger women without reducing the number of abortions.
-Questions about morality and when life begins cannot be answered simply or in general statements – we trust women to make their own decisions.
+The question of when life begins is an academic one, the suffering of people who are denied safe abortions is real.
+Being pro-choice does not mean we push people towards having abortions or assume the right to declare when life begins.
+However, criminalizing abortion has been proven to endanger people without reducing the number of abortions.
+Questions about morality and when life begins cannot be answered simply or in general statements – we trust pregnant people to make their own decisions.

 Are you pro-abortion?

 Being pro-choice means that we believe every person should have the right to choose whether to go through with a pregnancy or not.
-We believe women should have the right to a safe, legal abortion if that is her choice, but the term ‘pro-abortion’ suggests that we actively encourage abortions, which is not the case.
-We support women whatever choice they make, including abortion or continuing with pregnancy.
+We believe people should have the right to a safe, legal abortion if that is their choice, but the term ‘pro-abortion’ suggests that we actively encourage abortions, which is not the case.
+We support pregnant people whatever choice they make, including abortion or continuing with pregnancy.

 Isn’t abortion dangerous?